-The school should retain the record consistent with comply with group data protection policies.
-The school should retain all records of low-level concerns (including those which are subsequently deemed by the Principal to relate to behaviour which is entirely consistent with the Code of Conduct) in a central low-level concerns file (either electronic or hard copy).
+The academy should retain the record consistent with comply with United Learning's Data Protection policies.
+The academy should retain all records of low-level concerns (including those which are subsequently deemed by the DSL/DDSL/Principal to relate to behaviour which is entirely consistent with the Code of Conduct) in a central low-level concerns file (either electronic or hard copy).
 Where multiple low-level concerns have been shared regarding the same individual these should be kept in chronological order as a running record.
-These records should be kept confidential and held securely, with access afforded only to a limited number of individuals such as the Principal and the individual they report to (e.g. Regional Director); and senior HR officer, and the individual they report to (e.g. Head of HR).
-The Principal may store the central low level concerns file with her other safeguarding and child protection records.
+These records should be kept confidential and held securely, with access afforded only to a limited number of individuals such as the DSL/DDSL/Principal and the individual they report to (e.g. Regional Director); and senior HR officer, and the individual they report to (e.g. Head of HR).
+The DSL/DDSL/Principal may store the central low level concerns file with his/her other safeguarding and child protection records.

 Some low-level concerns may also involve issues of misconduct or poor performance, or they may trigger the disciplinary, grievance or whistleblowing procedures.
-Where these issues would ordinarily require records to be made and retained on the staff member's personnel file, this should be done in the normal way, in addition to the records of the low-level concern(s) being retained in a central lowlevel concerns file.
+Where these issues would ordinarily require records to be made and retained on the staff member's personnel file, this should be done in the normal way, in addition to the records of the low-level concern(s) being retained in a central low-level concerns file.